pashamaster/bich-service/README.md

 to control the whole origin, and `manifest.webmanifest` declares `"scope": "/"`.
 Moving `index.html` into a subfolder would take the site offline.

-`worker/` and `docs/` are never fetched by the browser, so they can live wherever is tidiest.
+`worker/` and `SQL/` are never fetched by the browser, so they can live wherever is tidiest.

-`store.js`, `photo-pipeline.js` and `themes.css` were deleted, not moved.
-Each
-was a stale duplicate of code that already lives inline in `index.html`, and none of them was ever loaded.
-Verified redundant line by line — see `docs/BUGS.md` §1.

 ---